Please send me information about this trip

 Day 5: Machu Picchu / Ollantaytambo

 After an early breakfast, you walk to the boarding area for your shuttle bus back up to Machu Picchu where you enter with your guide for a private tour of the ruins. (earliest bus departs around 5:20 am) Choose from 3 routes including the guard house overlooking the agricultural terraces and then enter the main gate of the city to get up close to the temples, structures and fountains.
-Exit ruins followed by free time to re-enter and explore in small groups on your own up to 12 Noon.
-Take shuttle bus down to meet up in Aguas Calientes for a quick lunch then walk to the station to board the afternoon train to Ollantaytambo.
+Exit ruins then take shuttle bus down to meet up in Aguas Calientes for a quick lunch.
+Walk to the station to board the afternoon train to Ollantaytambo.
 Walk to hotel in Ollantaytambo.

 Day 6: Ollantaytambo / Pisac / Cusco